 On successful completion of this subject the learner will be able to:

-- Develop methodology for comparative assessment of regions for the purpose of international expansion conducted in a socially responsible and ethical manner;
+- Apply methodology for assessment of regions for the purpose of international expansion conducted in a socially responsible and ethical manner.

 - ^ Students must pass this assessment to pass the subject

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.

 |High Distinction||85-100||Outstanding or exemplary performance in the following areas: interpretative ability; intellectual initiative in response to questions; mastery of the skills required by the subject, general levels of knowledge and analytic ability or clear thinking.|

 |Distinction||75-84||Usually awarded to students whose performance goes well beyond the minimum requirements set for tasks required in assessment, and who perform well in most of the above areas.|